Sunshine Day Camp COVID-19 Updates

 Families of the center will be notified of those cases as well, and the guidance given by the County.
 Due to privacy requirements, names of individuals with known or suspected COVID-19 infection will not be released.

-Per current LA County health order, all persons over the age of 2 are require persons to wear a cloth face covering when in public places.
-Unless there is a disability or other qualifying reason, all staff and children must wear a face covering while at our facility.
-Masks are removed during portions of the day including mealtimes, and during outside play time with proper physical distancing.
+Per current LA County health order, all persons over the age of 2 are require persons to wear a face mask when in public places.
+Unless there is a disability or other medical reason, all staff and children must wear a face mask while at our facility.
+Masks are removed during portions of the day including mealtimes, and during solo physical exertion outside with proper physical distancing.

-If your child is unable wear a face covering, due to a medical reason, please notify your director for approval prior to showing up to the center.
-A doctor’s note will be required if your child is unable to wear a face covering.
+If your child is unable wear a face mask, due to a medical reason, please notify your director for approval prior to showing up to the center.
+A doctor’s note will be required if your child is unable to wear a face mask.
 Parents are encouraged to send a spare face covering as a backup for their child.

 Staff and children who are displaying ANY COVID-19 symptoms of illness will NOT be permitted to enter the building.
 If a staff or child has a family member (living in the same house as the staff or child) that has ANY symptoms of COVID-19 will also not be allowed to enter the building until proper isolation is completed (see COVID-19 Plan of Operation for details).
 Parents are asked to be vigilant by looking for COVID-19 symptoms of their child by properly pre-screening and self-certifying they are well before bringing them to the facility (e.g. no fever or other illness symptoms).
 Once arriving to the facility, all children will be screened by asking a series of short questions and then taking their body temperature using a non-touch thermometer.
 See Sunshine Day Camp’s COVID-19 Plan of Operation for details on the pre-screening and screening process.

-Anyone with suspected or confirmed cases of COVID-19 in their household must remain out of our centers for 14 days per CDC and Country recommendations.
-Confirmed COVID-19 cases must receive medical clearance to return.
+Anyone with suspected or confirmed cases of COVID-19 in their household must remain out of our centers per CDC and Los Angeles County order.

 Parents and staff are encouraged to monitor reputable news outlets regarding the spread of COVID-19.
 This includes places that you or your family may be visiting in the near future.
-Sunshine Day Camp will follow CDC recommendations regarding travel, including:
+Parents and Staff are to follow all local County orders regarding travel.

 If you would like to see more of what Sunshine Day Camp is doing to keep children and staff safe, you can view our complete COVID-19 Plan of Operation by clicking here.